 Over the past two decades, population-based genetic studies have become a pivotal methodology for elucidating the relationships between genetic variants and complex human traits.
 The expansion of dataset sizes introduces complications such as cryptic relatedness (Voight and Pritchard 2005), especially in expansive initiatives like the UK Biobank (Bycroft et al. 2018) or the Trans-Omics for Precision Medicine (TOPMed) Program (Taliun et al. 2021).
 Cryptic relatedness entails unrecognized genetic connections among participants, presenting considerable obstacles in these large-scale endeavors.
 Consequently, it is imperative to refine the selection of study participants by assessing their genetic relatedness, albeit at the cost of excluding individuals with relevant phenotypes.
 This strategy, while reducing the inclusivity of certain phenotypic representations, is crucial to ensure the retention of a robust case sample size.
 The rationale behind this lies in the need to investigate not only prevalent conditions such as diabetes (Ong et al. 2023) or obesity (Hruby and Hu 2015) but also the gene-environment interactions associated with these traits.
 The lack of sufficient cases often results in underpowered analyses in gene-environment interaction studies and many other analytic techniques.
 Furthermore, the imperative to optimize the number of case subjects becomes even more critical when examining the genetics of rarer phenotypes, where every individual case contributes significantly to the understanding of the genetic architecture.
 For conditions with lower incidence rates, such as colorectal cancer (Rawla, Sunkara and Barsouk 2019), neuroblastoma (Yan et al. 2020), psychiatric disorders like schizophrenia (Charlson et al. 2018) and autism (Talantseva et al. 2023), as well as autoimmune diseases like Lupus (Tian et al. 2023), algorithms designed to maximize case sample size while excluding related individuals can drastically benefit the studies uncovering the genetics of the traits and complex trait correlations.

 There are several tools and approaches to manage related subjects in a study, including KING (Manichaikul et al. 2010), PLINK2 (Chang et al. 2015), Friends and family (de Jager et al. 2017), SampleSeq2 (Edwards and Li 2012) and FastIndep (Abraham and Diaz 2014).
 However, none of which take phenotypes into account.
-The currently most used method executed in PLINK2 employs a greedy algorithm that indiscriminately removes individuals most related to others, resorting to random selection among equally related subjects.
+The currently most used decoupling method executed in PLINK2 employs a greedy algorithm that indiscriminately removes individuals most related to others, resorting to random selection among equally related subjects.
 Naïve non-selective pruning is particularly problematic in scenarios in which the phenotype of interest is rare or uncommon within the cohort.
 Eliminating subjects with valuable phenotypic traits, which may compromise the sample size and the power analysis.
 Recognizing this gap, we introduce the Kinship Decouple and Phenotype Selection (KDPS) method.
 KDPS separates related individuals by considering kinship or identity by descent (IBS) scores and can simultaneously prioritize retention of subjects based on phenotypes of interest.
 This innovative approach aims to maximize the number of subjects with desired phenotypes, ensuring a robust sample for subsequent analysis even after the necessary exclusion of related individuals.

 Materials and methods